ynashed/bionemo-fw-ea/docs/bionemo/models/esm2-nv.md

 ESM-2nv enables customization for pre-training and inference parameters through YAML configuration files at time of model instantiation.
 A complete, curated pre-training dataset is provided with the BioNeMo framework release of ESM-2nv to facilitate pre-training from scratch.

-## Limitations of ESM-2nv compared to ESM-2
+## Differences in ESM-2nv compared to ESM-2

-Input sequence length is limited to 1023 amino acids.
-Pre-training truncates protein sequence length to 1023 instead of random crops of maximum length 1024 used in the ESM-2 model {cite:p}`lin2023evolutionary`.
-Unlike ESM-2, the ESM-2nv training dataset contains hits for *de novo* proteins, since sequences in UniRef100, UniRef90, and UniRef50 with high sequence similarity to a non-public 81 *de novo* proteins {cite:p}`lin2023evolutionary` are not filtered.
+Unlike ESM-2 pre-training data, the curated pre-training dataset provided with ESM-2nv release contains hits for *de novo* proteins, since sequences in UniRef100, UniRef90, and UniRef50 with high sequence similarity to a non-public 81 *de novo* proteins {cite:p}`lin2023evolutionary` are not filtered.

 ## Training